elijah-potter/blog/posts/building_a_software_render_engine_from_scratch.md

 ## Inspiration

 For a long time, I've been told that the most prevalent application of linear algebra was computer graphics.
-Before I even began my independent study, I knew I would eventually get around to doing something like this.
+Before I even began my study on linear algebra, I knew I wanted to get into software rendering.

 One of the big roadblocks was the amount of technical know-how I thought it required.
 You see, most 3D programs do all the number-crunching on the specially designed __graphics processing unit__ that is readily available on most modern computers.
-From my previous attempts to use GPUs, I knew setting up the pipeline is quite involved, with much math.
+From my previous attempts to use GPUs, I knew setting up the pipeline is quite involved.
+If I went that route again, I know I would likely spend most of my time dealing with vendor-specific APIs.

 Since I wanted to focus on the math, I postponed the project.
 That is, until it occurred to me that I could simply _not use the GPU._
 I know it might sound obvious, but it felt so freeing at the time.

-### What Are Software Renderers?
+### What Is a Software Render Engine?

+A render engine is a piece of software that takes a set of triangles in space and projects them onto a 2D grid that can be displayed on a computer screen.

-A software renderer is, as it may sound, a renderer that does all computation in software.
+A software render engine is, as it may sound, a render engine that does all computation in software.
 No specialized hardware is utilized __at all.__

 ## Demo